-Secondary Our Heart Gardens (or affiliates) can be outside or greenhouse gardens, POP facilities, retail outlets for produce or products created in the Gardens (and to increase awareness of them), family baths and meeting places in Seniors’ Homes, clothing alterations or re-purposing, and composting facilities.
+Dedicated OH-Gs will be gardens, POP facilities, retail outlets for produce or products created in the Gardens, family baths and meeting places in Seniors’ Homes, clothing alterations or re-purposing, and composting facilities.
 This level also provides an opportunity for like-minded establishments to have an affiliation with the OH-Gs network.

-Management, internal and external, is to be provided by a council elected and informed by Sharing Circles, another valuable part of Indigenous culture that lets all participants of the Garden to be fully heard with consideration and respect.
+Management, internal and external, is to be provided by an internal council elected and informed by Sharing Circles, another valuable part of First Peoples' culture that lets all participants be fully heard with consideration and respect.
 OH-Gs are places where we can form and learn a new culture and new ways of thinking and interacting, from an abundant point of view; we need to deeply experience and practice these new ways and learn to get along!

-Reweaving the connections broken by today's culture in the Gardens is the focus of elders and participants with the strength to be vulnerable and open while they share skills and resources, ritual, storytelling, ceremony, and simply talking and sharing a meal.
-Our Heart Gardens provide a place where believing, and acting from the belief, that love is the most powerful force in the universe can be remembered, nurtured, and then spread throughout our society.
+Connections broken by colonization and today's society can be rewoven with the help of elders and participants with the strength to be vulnerable and open while they share skills and resources, ritual, storytelling, ceremony, or simply talking and sharing a meal.
+Our Heart Gardens provide a place where believing, and acting from the belief, that love is the most powerful force in the universe can be honoured, savoured, and then spread throughout our society.

-As 24/7/365 facilities, Our Heart Gardens will improve accessibility to help for the vulnerable and give shift-workers, insomniacs and people in recovery a good place to go.
+Designed to be open all day, every day, large OH-Gs will improve accessibility to help for the vulnerable and give shift-workers, insomniacs and people in recovery a good place to go.
 Elders can be part of things without being vulnerable.
 New moms who need child-care and people who are hungry or homeless or need a bath can get what they need, as would the lost and the lonely.
 Bread-winners come to exercise, eat a meal and share some time with others before going home to, or with, their families.
 Our Heart Gardens is a place to hear the wisdom of our Elders, and to allow the joy of children to infect all our lives.
 I look forward to saying, "I'll meet you at the OH-G!"